-The orange version of the ride is described as extremely intense, causing nausea and discomfort for many riders.
+The orange version of the ride is described as extremely intense, inducing significant motion sickness and claustrophobia for many riders.

 1.0